microsoft/nni/examples/nas/spos/readme.md

 Will export the checkpoint to checkpoints directory, for the next step.

-NOTE: The data loading used in the official repo is [slightly different from usual](https://github.com/megvii-model/SinglePathOneShot/issues/5).
+NOTE: The data loading used in the official repo is [slightly different from usual](https://github.com/megvii-model/SinglePathOneShot/issues/5), as they use BGR tensor and keep the values between 0 and 255 intentionally to align with their own DL framework.
 The option `--spos-preprocessing` will simulate the behavior used originally and enable you to use the checkpoints pretrained.

 ## Step 2.
 Evolution Search